Bladder SurgeryUpdated Jun 202610 min read

 Surgical Steps

 - Diagnostic cystoscopy.
-Inspect the entire bladder systematically: trigone and bladder neck, posterior wall, lateral walls, anterior wall, and dome.
+Perform this at the start of every TURBT — even after a prior office cystoscopy — inspecting the entire bladder and urethra systematically: trigone and bladder neck, posterior wall, lateral walls, anterior wall, and dome.
+Use a 70° lens for areas that are hard to see (e.g. the anterior wall).
 Identify both ureteric orifices.
 Map the tumour: number, size, location, configuration (papillary vs sessile), and proximity to the orifices.

 - Bimanual examination under anaesthesia before and after resection.
 Pre-resection assesses for a palpable mass (suggests T3).
 Post-resection assesses whether a residual mass is palpable, which adds to clinical staging.